-The best places to retire in the world aren’t just about finding a pretty view; they include important things like living costs, healthcare quality, climate, culture, and retirement visas.
+The best places to retire in the world aren’t just about the beauty of the country; they include important things like living costs, healthcare quality, climate, culture, and retirement visas.
 Since many retirees live on a fixed income, it’s important to pick a place where housing, healthcare, and daily expenses are affordable, with tax incentives that help stretch savings during the golden years.

 Part of choosing a country to retire in is careful planning, which can begin with visiting potential retirement destinations to help you get used to the local culture and way of life.
-Fortunately, this guide will discuss the best places to retire in the world that are also featured in our Global Intelligence Unit retirement report.
-These countries are guaranteed to offer a better quality of life, easier travel, affordable healthcare and education, tax benefits, lower living costs, retirement visas, and more.
+Fortunately, this guide will discuss the best places to retire in the world, with some featured in Global Citizen Soltions’ Global Intelligence Unit Retirement Report.
+These countries are guaranteed to offer a better quality of life, easier travel, affordable healthcare, tax benefits, lower living costs, retirement visas, and more.

 We will cover: